 - Accessibility Consulting

 Our industry leading technology meets the need for real-time coordination, communication and response across departments and facilities.
 RPA Navigator technology is built from the experiences that we and our clients have had in disaster exercises, actual disasters and fires, and accreditation/licensure survey outcomes.
-The result of this vast experience is that RPA Navigator provides a powerful technology solution for emergency management and life safety.
+The result of this vast experience is a powerful technology solution for emergency management and life safety.

 For more information, click here to visit our RPA Navigator site.

 Due to the unique nature of the healthcare environment, hospitals and other medical facilities are faced with the challenge of providing code compliant buildings while at the same time providing for a comfortable and private environment for patients to receive care and treatment.
 The responsibility for providing a safe, comfortable and private environment often rests on the architects and engineers that design renovations, alterations, additions and new buildings.
 In this effort, existing facility constraints or conflicting code requirements can limit the design team’s ability to meet those goals.
 In these instances, code equivalencies or waivers may be an option.
 As part of the design team, our fire, life safety and building code experts can review the existing constraints and many times develop a series of alternative measures that provide for an equivalent level of safety without sacrificing the patient care or building safety.
 These alternative measures are brought to the appropriate Authority Having Jurisdiction for review and acceptance.